 It's nuts.

-I don't I don't know who who likes Obamacare.
+I don't know who, who likes Obamacare.

 I mean, it's ridiculous.

-And the problem also is becoming well, they've cut Medicare to help pay for this and and the the medical taxes, uh the the device tax, medical device tax on top of it.
+And the medical taxes, the device tax, medical device tax on top of it.

-And then you don't have the portability issue, and then you have you know, companies like United getting out of the Obamacare business because they can't make money at it.
+And then you have, you know, companies like United getting out of the Obamacare business because they can't make money at it.

 And then you have young people.